Cloud Commander

 "vim": false, // disable vim hot keys

-"columns": "name-size-date-owner-mode", // set visible columns
+"themes": "name-size-date-owner-mode", // set visible themes

 "export": false, // enable export of config through a server